Dissecting the Phase Space Snail Shell: Results and Discussion

-As shown in Fig.~\ref{fig:nosnail}, the phase space distribution of the Low$-V_{\phi}$ region is more elongated along the $V_{Z}$ axis than the High$-V_{\phi}$ region.
+As shown in Fig.~\ref{fig:snail_no}, the phase space distributions of arches A10, A11 and A12 are more elongated along the $V_{Z}$ axis than arches A1 and A2.
 This is consistent with simple theoretical expectation of approximately harmonic oscillators.
-The difference between the median azimuthal velocities of the High$-V_{\phi}$ and Low$-V_{\phi}$ regions is $\sim$ 100 km/s, corresponding to $\sim$ 3.5 kpc in terms of the difference in the guiding radius ($R_{g}$)\footnote{$R_{g} \approx \frac{V_{\phi} \times R_{0}}{V_{c}}$, assuming a flat rotation curve.}.
-Therefore, compared to the High-$V_{\phi}$ region, stars in the Low$-V_{\phi}$ region have much smaller $R_{g}$, where both the vertical oscillation frequency and vertical velocity amplitude are larger ($V_{\rm Z, max} \sim \Omega_{\rm z} Z_{\rm max}$), resulting in a more elongated distribution along the vertical velocity axis in the $Z-V_{Z}$ phase space.
+The difference between the median azimuthal velocities of the arches at high and low $V_{\phi}$ is $\sim$ 100 km/s, corresponding to $\sim$ 3.5 kpc in terms of the difference in the guiding radius ($R_{g}$)\footnote{$R_{g} \approx \frac{V_{\phi} \times R_{0}}{V_{c}}$, assuming a flat rotation curve.}.
+Therefore, compared to the arch at higher $V_{\phi}$, stars with lower $V_{\phi}$ have much smaller $R_{g}$, where both the vertical oscillation frequency and vertical velocity amplitude are larger ($V_{\rm Z, max} \sim \Omega_{\rm z} Z_{\rm max}$), resulting in a more elongated distribution along the vertical velocity axis in the $Z-V_{Z}$ phase space.
+This simple argument is also consistent with the snail shape variation found by \citet{laport_etal_19} in their Fig. 15 for a region centered on $R = 6$ kpc, which is more elongated along the $V_{Z}$ axis compared to the snail shell at $R = 10$ kpc.
+Similar results are also seen in \citet{wang_etal_19}.

+One may use the radial action $J_{R}$ to quantify the extent of the radial oscillation (or ``hotness'') of orbits.
+We use the action-based galaxy modeling package AGAMA \citep{vasili_19} to directly compute $J_{R}$ of each star in our sample, with the best-fit potential from \citet{mcmill_11} adopted. $J_{R}$ has the dimension of angular momentum.
+Its unit in our paper is ${\rm kpc^{2}Myr^{-1}}$.
+Fig.~\ref{fig:vrvp_jr} shows the $J_{R}$ color-coded $V_{R} - V_{\phi}$ phase space distribution of our sample.
+As expected, $J_{R}$ is smaller for nearly circular orbits with velocity closer to the circular velocity of the LSR.
+Fig.~\ref{fig:zvz_jr} shows the $Z-V_{Z}$ phase space distributions for stars in different $J_{R}$ ranges.
+The snail shell becomes much weaker for increasingly larger $J_{R}$ values; the snail shell is indistinct with $J_{R} > 0.04$.
+This phenomenon is expected since stars with large $J_{R}$ occupy a wide range of guiding radius distribution, resulting in a significantly blurred snail shell.
+Moreover, hotter stars respond poorly to dynamical perturbations.

+This could also explain why the snail shells of arches A3 and A6 shown in Fig.~\ref{fig:snail_mod} are not as prominent as those in Fig.~\ref{fig:snail_cle} (for A4, A5, A7, and A8).
+Stars in A3 and A6 have large radial action ($J_{R} > 0.04$) to blur the snail shell feature.

+In Fig.~\ref{fig:vrvp_jr}, the red ellipse represents the contour of $J_{R} = 0.04$, which agrees well with the azimuthal velocity ranges of colder orbits marked with the two black dashed lines.
+The $Z-V_{Z}$ phase space distributions of stars with $J_{R} < 0.04$ and $J_{R} > 0.04$ are shown in Fig.~\ref{fig:cold_hot_jr}.
+Clear snail shell can only be seen for the subsample with $J_{R} < 0.04$.
+The lower panels with $J_{R} > 0.04$ show a significantly blurred or incoherent snail shell feature.
+This agrees with Fig.~\ref{fig:cold_hot}, confirming that hotter orbits (with larger radial oscillation) do not show prominent snail shell in the phase space.
+Arches A3 and A6 are partially included in the sample with $J_{R} > 0.04$ to result in a blurred snail shell feature in the lower right panel of Fig.~\ref{fig:cold_hot_jr} for the $V_{\phi}$ color-coded phase space.